Syahredzan Johan

-Syahredzan bin Johan (Jawi: شه رضًا بن جوهن, born 10 June 1983) is a Malaysian politician and lawyer who has served as the Member of Parliament (MP) for Bangi since November 2022.
+Syahredzan bin Johan (Jawi: شه رضًا بن جوهن, born 10 June 1983) is a Malaysian politician, lawyer and activist who has served as the Member of Parliament (MP) for Bangi since November 2022.
 He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
 He has also served as the National Vice Chairman of DAP since March 2025 and the State Political Education Director of DAP of Selangor since November 2024.

 Early life

 Syahredzan Johan was born in Petaling Jaya, Selangor on 10 June 1983, to Tan Sri Johan Jaaffar, former Chairman of Dewan Bahasa dan Pustaka (DBP).
 Syahredzan graduated with a LL.B. degree from Cardiff University in 2005 before he was called to the Bar of England and Wales.
 He subsequently returned to Malaysia and read in the chambers of RamRais & Partners, and was admitted as an advocate and solicitor of the High Court of Malaya in October 2007.